 title page, specialized lists,

 contents, appendices,

 foreword, annexes,

 preface, index,

 acknowledgments, translated parts,

 abstract, photos and their captions,

 key words, tables,

 summary, maps, and

-references, figures with their captions and elements
+references, figures with their captions and elements.

-If originals of, for example, illustrations, cannot be submitted, submit photocopies
+If originals of, for example, illustrations, cannot be submitted, submit photocopies.

-Make sure that your manuscript is printed clearly Pale script with small print is hard to read, especially after being edited
+Make sure that your manuscript is printed clearly.
+Pale script with small print is hard to read, especially after being edited.

-Once your secretary types the manuscript, check it for typing errors, especially before submitting it to an outside publisher or refereed journal
+Once your secretary types the manuscript, check it for typing errors, especially before submitting it to an outside publisher or refereed journal.

-Appendix I Organizing Lists
+Appendix I: Organizing Lists

-Lists are itemized by various systems of letters, numbers, symbols, punctuation, and indention Such systems are used to teach, highlight significant points, indicate different levels of significance, and cross reference for discussion in text.
+Lists are itemized by various systems of letters, numbers, symbols, punctuation, and indention.
+Such systems are used to teach, highlight significant points, indicate different levels of significance, and cross-reference for discussion in text.

 To help the reader, always choose the simplest possible system of itemizing lists.
-Use a minimum of two entries at each level, because an entry implies a distinction between at least two ideas For example, if you are discussing only tree crops and cereals, do not say but say 1 Tree crops or 1 Fruit trees - 2 Cereals 2 Cereals
+Use a minimum of two entries at each level, because an entry implies a distinction between at least two ideas.
+For example, if you are discussing only tree crops and cereals, do not say a.
+Fruit Cereals but say:1.
+Tree cropsor1.
+Fruit trees2.
+Cereals2.
+Cereals

 Tree crops

+By introducing "a.
+Fruit" you are implying that there are other types of tree crops.
+These types should also be mentioned, for example,

+- 1. Tree crops

-a.
+- a.
 Fruit

+- b.
+Timber

+- c.
+Forage

-Cereals
+- 2. Cereals

-By introducing 'a Fruit' you are implying that there are other types of tree crops These types should also be mentioned, for example,

-- 1 Tree crops
+Incidentally, this principle also applies to headings in text (see Appendix III, p.
+21).

+Commonly used systems are:

+(1) A mixture of roman and arabic numbers and capital and small letters.
+The example shows 5 levels of entry, but, with additional punctuation, this can extend to 15 levels.

+- I. Vegetables

+- A. Starchy vegetables

+- 1. Potatoes

 - a.
+Irish

+- i.
+"Cheverolet"

+- ii.
+Summer

+- b.
+Sweet

+- 2. Pumpkin

+- B. Green leafy vegetables

+- 1. Spinach

+- 2. Silver beet

+- II.
 Fruit

-- b Timber

-- c Forage

-- 2 Cereals

-Incidentally, this principle also applies to headings in text (see Appendix III, p 21)

-Commonly used systems are

-(1) A mixture of roman and arabic numbers and capital and small letters The example shows 5 levels of entry, but, with additional punctuation, this can extend to 15 levels confuse the reader

-- I Vegetables

-- A Starchy vegetables

-- 1 Potatoes

-- a Irısh

-- 1 Cheverolet

-- 11 Summer

-- b Sweet

-- 2 Pumpkin

-- B Green leafy vegetables

-- 1 Spinach

-- 2 Silver beet

-- II Fruit

-- (2) A number and full stop system, for example,
+- (2) A number and full-stop system, for example,

-11 111 and so on, until infinity However, more than three levels can
+1.1.1. and so on, until infinity.
+However, more than three levels can confuse the reader.

-(3) Punctuation, indention, and spacing are used when entry levels are few, not cross referenced in the text, nor are didactic For example,
+(3) Punctuation, indention, and spacing are used when entry levels are few, not cross-referenced in the text, nor are didactic.
+For example,